p-web-git/kopia-android/README.md

 ## Problem

-When trying to execute kopia on termux running on android 14, I was failing to connect to the repositiory because kopia failed to you the DNS from android.
+When trying to execute kopia on termux running on android 14, I was failing to connect to the repositiory because kopia failed to use the DNS from android.
 So when doing

 ``` bash
 $ kopia repositiory connect s3 \